Hardik-G1/CL1CkeD-nodeapp/README.md

 `CL1CkeD` is a simple Node application for image and video gallery uploads with user's comments, favorite and many other features.
+Find <a href="https://agile-eyrie-70285.herokuapp.com/landing">Live page </a>here.